 Think College Policy Advocates

-Teams made up of one student and one staff person from a postsecondary education program for students with intellectual disabilities are qualified to apply to be a TCPA Teams must be interested in learning more about public policy and be able to commit fully to these online and in-person activities:
+Teams made up of one student and one staff person from a postsecondary education program for students with intellectual disability are eligible to apply for the TCPA training.
+Each member of the team must be interested in learning more about public policy and be able to commit fully to these online and in-person activities:

 - Participate in a series of online training events to prepare all teams for the training and advocacy on Capitol Hill.

-- Develop a brief document or video about their program, students’ success, and its impact that students and staff can share with policymakers.
+- Develop a brief document or video about their program, students’ success, and its impact that can be share with policymakers.

 - Subscribe to AUCD’s weekly newsletter on policy in Washington D.C., Disability Policy News, or AUCD’s YouTube series Tuesdays with Liz.

-- Participate in a Think College Emerging Advocates call to discuss topics of interest in inclusive higher education with other TCPAs.
+- Participate in a Think College Emerging Advocates call to discuss topics of interest in inclusive higher education with other Think College policy advocates.

-- Meet with Member(s) of Congress or staff about their college program.
+- Meet with member(s) of Congress and/or their staff to share information about their college program.

 - Participate in a post-event summary interview to discuss the experience.